Fort Maurepas

-was developed in colonial French Louisiana (New France) in April 1699 along the Gulf of Mexico (at present-day Ocean Springs, Mississippi).
+was a fort developed in colonial French Louisiana (New France) in April 1699 along the Gulf of Mexico (at present-day Ocean Springs, Mississippi).

 Fort Maurepas was designated temporarily as the capital of Louisiana (New France) in 1699.
 The capital was moved from Ocean Springs to Mobile (in present-day Alabama) in 1710, then to New Orleans in 1723 on the Mississippi River.
 Government buildings in the latter city were still under construction.

 Toponymy

+The military camp was known in French as Fort Maurepas to honor Louis Phélypeaux, comte de Maurepas from the city of Maurepas.
 The name Biloxi in French was spelled Bilocci, in a transliteration of the name of the local Native American tribe.

-The military camp was also known in French as Fort Maurepas to honor Louis Phélypeaux, comte de Maurepas from the city of Maurepas.
 It appeared as "Fort Bilocci" on English maps updated circa the years 1710/1725.

 French Louisiana (part of New France) was known in French as La Louisiane in colonial times.
 In modern times it is referred to as La Louisiane française to distinguish it from the modern state of Louisiana (also "Louisiane" in French).